primev/mev-commit/contracts/contracts/avs/README.md

 1. The validator must delegate their native stake to an Operator who's registered with the mev-commit AVS.
 2. The validator must separately *register* with the mev-commit AVS, confirming their attestation to follow the rules of the protocol.

-Any number of validator public keys can be registered, as long as an associated eigenpod owner `podOwner` is provided.
+Multiple validator public keys can be registered at once, alongside their associated eigenpod owner `podOwner` address.
 Note each eigenpod owner account can represent one or many restaked validators:

 ```solidity
 function registerValidatorsByPodOwner(bytes[] calldata valPubKeys, address podOwner);